Two Point Hospital

 Two Point Hospital is a 2018 business simulation game developed by Two Point Studios and published by Sega for Linux, macOS, and Windows.
 Console versions for the Nintendo Switch, PlayStation 4, and Xbox One were released in February 2020.
-A version for Amazon Luna was also made available in November 2020.
+A version for Amazon Luna was made available in November 2020.
 A spiritual successor to Bullfrog Productions' 1997 game Theme Hospital, players are tasked with constructing and operating an empire of hospitals in the fictional Two Point County, with the goal of curing patients of fictitious, comical ailments.
-Because visiting real hospitals is often unpleasant, the emphasis on humour to lighten the mood was deemed important by the developers.
+Since visiting real hospitals is often unpleasant, the emphasis on humour to lighten the mood was deemed important by the developers.
 The game was designed and developed by some of the creators of Theme Hospital, including Mark Webley and Gary Carr.